jacoblee628/portfolio/README.md

 Hello,

-I am Jacob Lee, a current senior at Washington University in St. Louis majoring in Marketing and Chinese, with a minor in Computer Science.
-I am an aspiring data scientist.
+I am Jacob Lee, an aspiring data scientist.
+I am a current senior at Washington University in St. Louis majoring in Marketing and Chinese, with a minor in Computer Science.

 My skills so far include:
 * R (advanced)
   * ggplot2
   * sqldf
-  * wordcloud
+  * stringr
   * tidyr
 * SQL (intermediate)
 * Java (intermediate)